Team Education, affectionately known as TeamEd, is the internal advocacy branch of the AMSS. #

 What does TeamEd do?

-• Members of TeamEd sit on various committees within the Medical School to represent your voice and provide student feedback.
+- Members of TeamEd have direct communication with the School of Medicine Faculty members to represent your voice and provide student feedback.
 This includes:

-• Y1–3 Subcommittee Meetings (MedConnect): Meetings with Y1–3 Course Coordinators and the AMSS Early Clinical Education Officer and Y1–3 Education Reps.
+- Y1–3 Meetings ('MedConnect'): Includes Y1–3 Course Coordinators and the AMSS Early Clinical Education Officer and Y1–3 Education Reps.

-• Y4–6 Subcommittee Meetings: Meetings with Y4–6 Coordinator and Course Leads and the AMSS Vice President (Education) and Y4–6 Education Reps.
+- Y4–6 Meetings: Includes Y4–6 Coordinator and Course Leads and the AMSS Vice President (Education) and Y4–6 Education Reps.

-• Deans’ Meetings: Meetings with the Dean of Medicine, Director of Medical Education, Y1–3 and Y4–6 Leads, and the AMSS President, Vice President (Education), and Early Clinical Education Officer.
+- Deans’ Meetings: Includes the Dean of Medicine, Director of Medical Education, Y1–3 and Y4–6 Leads, and the AMSS President, Vice President (Education), and Early Clinical Education Officer.

-• Further to this, we often organise individual meetings with staff and look to advocate via email communication to promptly resolve issues on an as-needed basis.
-The circle is then completed as TeamEd communicates their achievements back to the students.
+- We often organise individual meetings with staff and look to advocate via email communication to promptly resolve issues on an as-needed basis.
+The circle is then completed as TeamEd communicates their achievements back to students.

 2. Australian Medical Council (AMC) Report